microsoft/DirectX-Specs/d3d/D3D12Redistributable.md

 To set the SDK version  using this API, it must be called before the D3D12 device is created.
 Calling this API after creating the D3D12 device will cause the D3D12 runtime to remove the device.
 Note that if the D3D12.dll installed with the OS is newer than the SDK version specified, the OS version is used instead.

+The version of a particular D3D12Core.dll can be retrieved from the exported symbol `D3D12SDKVersion`, which is a variable of type UINT, just like the variables exported from applications to enable use of the Agility SDK.

 # Supported Windows Versions